MichaelLarocca/blog-michael-jude-larocca/posts/2022/04-22/StarWarsAPI-01.md

 ### Access all of the planets on each page

-Each page of the "Planets" contains 10 planet records, respectively.
+Each page of the "**Planets**" contains 10 planet records, respectively.
 We will use the [JavaScript forEach() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) to access them.

 **First, we need to create a variable and set it to the results array where each planet record is located.**